rebeldroid12/dd_git_profile_api/README.md

 - list/count of repo topics

 ## How to run
-1. Add GITHUB_USER and GITHUB_PASSWORD to your environment variables
+1. Add GITHUB_USER and GITHUB_PASSWORD to your environment variables with your github credentials (works if not two-auth)
 2. Clone repo: https://github.com/rebeldroid12/dd_git_profile_api/
 3. Create a virtualenv and run `pip install -r requirements.txt`
 4. Run `python my_api.py`
+5. You'll be running on ['http://127.0.0.1:5002']('http://127.0.0.1:5002')

 ### To get summary stats on a specific Github & Bitbucket user: